 Occurrence/EpidemiologyThis section has been translated automatically.

 In Germany, around 17,000 people were newly diagnosed with non-Hodgkin's lymphoma in 2014.
-The prevalence in Germany is around 100,000 patients who had been living with the disease for up to 10 years by the time of the survey.
+The prevalence in Germany is around 100,000 patients who had been living with the disease for up to 10 years at the time of the survey.
 A total of 3,560 men and 2,949 women died of NHL in 2014.

 EtiopathogenesisThis section has been translated automatically.